Wednesday, July 8, 2026

 While having tea, I met the person from Chennai again and he asked me what I had done for the day and what my plans were.
 I told him about my visit uphill and that I was planning a visit to Sheshadri Swami’s Asramam and Yogi Ramsuratkumar's Asramam, the next day.
 He told he went for Girivalam and that it took 3.5 hours for him to finish.
 He covered Sheshadri Swami’s Asramam as part of that and he told the cafeteria inside Sheshadri Swami’s Asramam was very good.
 He had also visited an orphanage which do not advertise, spent time with them and had lunch there.
 He told he couldn’t see the samadhi of Muruganar and I pointed towards that as it was located close to the place where we were standing.
 I told the samadhi of Annamali Swami was also nearby, which he was not aware of.
 He told the samadhi of Sadhu Om was on the way to Yogi Ramsuratkumar's Asramam.

 In the evening while coming back to the room, after listening to the chanting, I decided to enter a building which I earlier thought was a cottage which was allotted to somebody.
 I had seen some photographs and lights inside, throughout the day.
 It was a gallery displaying the pictures and some articles used by Bhagavan.
 I didn't realise it earlier and would have missed it.
-It was near the Samadhi of Lakshi the cow and all.
+It was near the Samadhi of Lakshmi the cow and all.
 Later, I got to know from the serial on Ramana Maharshi in Sankara TV that Bhagavan underwent surgery in that room.
+From another video of David Godman, I realised that it was the old dispensary.

 The third day at Ramanasramam